-The Malay Heritage Centre has nine galleries and the journey starts upstairs where galleries provide an account of the history of the Malays in Singapore and the region, and also paint a picture of daily life.
+Take off your shoes as to enter into the main Malay Heritage Centre building which houses its permanent galleries The journey starts upstairs where galleries provide an account of the history of the Malays in Singapore and the region, and also paints a picture of daily life.

 Prominent figures in the Malay community are highlighted.
 You can learn more about Singapore’s first President, Yusof bin Ishak, and even see his ‘letter of appointment’ from parliament and ceremonial medallions.

-Descending the back staircase, the ground floor galleries that provide further perspectives on the role of the printing press, language and cinema.
+Descending the back staircase, the ground floor galleries that provide further perspectives on the role of language and even cinema.

 The Man Who Wrote Majulah Singapura

-What we found of particular interest was the gallery dedicated to Zubir Said.
-Even if his name sounds unfamiliar, any Singaporean would be familiar with his work, Majulah Singapura, our national anthem.
+One gallery of interest has an exhibit dedicated to Zubir Said.
+Any Singaporean would be familiar with his work, Majulah Singapura, Singapore’s national anthem.

-The Malay Heritage Centre provides an insight into the Malay community in Singapore.
-The building and its location in Kampong Glam also add to a sense of place and heritage.
+The Malay Heritage Centre provides an insight into the Malay community’s rich history and heritage.
+The building and its location in Kampong Glam also add to its sense of place.

 After a visit to the Malay Heritage Centre, you can also take a walk around the surround Bussorah, Muscat and Arab Streets too.